jeje12247/jeje12247/README.md

  ### :wave: Hi, there!

-I'm HyunJin KIM.
+I'm **HyunJin KIM**.
 I'm studying to become a web developer using JAVA.
 The meaning of **"The Kim's"** is that things I studied are being recorded here, so I took my last name, meaning that they are mine.

 - :computer: Junior Developer